sundarsan/ios/trivia.md

 class ViewController: UIViewController {

-    // Make an image view that you can modify from any function in this class var imageView:UIImageView = UIImageView()

     override func viewDidLoad() {
         super.viewDidLoad()
         // Do any additional setup after loading the view, typically from a nib.